 Throughout the test, it is verified that the results did not deviate from the set limits (which can occur, for example, if the spark plug sealing ring is damaged).
-If something like this happens, then the program ends the measurement and reports the problem to the user.
+If something like this happens, the program ends the measurement and reports the problem to the user.

 The program is prepared in the TestPoint development environment.
 Here’s an example of using a resulting log in the Lean process at the customer promise: